Nonmonotone local minimax methods for finding multiple saddle points: Nonmonotone LMM

 Then, by the (PS) condition, $\{w_{k_i}\}$ possesses a subsequence, still denoted by $\{w_{k_i}\}$, that converges to a critical point $u_*$, and $u_*\notin L$ in view of the conclusion (d).
-Finally, by using the assumption that $u_*$ is isolated and following the lines of the original proof for the global sequence convergence of the normalized Armijo-type LMM in \cite{Z2017CAMC} which is skipped here for brevity, we can reach the global sequence convergence, i.e., $w_k\to u_*$ as $k\to\infty$.
-Above all, the proof is finished. \end{proof}
+Finally, by using the assumption that $u_*$ is isolated and following the lines of the original proof for the global sequence convergence of the normalized Armijo-type LMM in \cite{Z2017CAMC} which is skipped here for brevity, we can reach the global sequence convergence, i.e., $w_k\to u_*$ as $k\to\infty$. \end{proof}

 \begin{remark} As discussed above, the normalized Armijo-type step-size search rule given in \eqref{eq:ak-armijo} is a special case of the normalized ZH-type nonmonotone step-size search rule \eqref{eq:ZHcond} with $\eta_j=0$ ($j=0,1,\ldots,k$).
 Thus, Theorem~\ref{thm:cvg-zhlmm} covers the global convergence of the LMM with the normalized Armijo-type step-size search rule stated in \eqref{eq:ak-armijo}. \end{remark}